Updated: Jan 16

 On the other six drives, Florida scored (five touchdowns, one field goal).

-It’s clear Florida can hang in a shoot-out and most likely win them more often than not.
-But they have to have some help in this all SEC schedule, and the calvary can’t stop tripping over themselves to come assist.
+It’s clear Florida can hang in a shoot-out and win them more often than not.
+But they must have help in this all SEC schedule, and the calvary can’t stop tripping over themselves to come assist.

-One almost wonders if the defense knows that if they give up a score, their offense will bail them out.
+One almost wonders if the defense knows that if they give up a score, their offense will bail them out on the other end.

 “No excuse,” says Moon.